bilawal-liaqat/bilawal-liaqat/README.md

-I'm a Full Stack Software Developer with experience building out both consumer and startup applications, including web, mobile and desktop applications with the latest technologies.
+I'm a Full Stack Software Developer with experience building out both consumer and startup applications, including web and mobile applications with the latest technologies.

 Mobile Technology Stack:
 * Flutter